Is there a fee and can I expect the designer to come to my home for the initial consultation?

 Each municipality has regulations that relate to building permits and most can be found online.
 It is the homeowner or taxpayer’s responsibility to seek a permit(s) per local code when changes are being made to structural and mechanical systems in your home, all of which is based on life safety codes designed to keep you safe from harm.
-If Design For Keeps is hired to install your project, we will assist you in your application for permit(s) as desired.
+If Design For Keeps is hired to specify and provide cabinetry for your project, drawings suitable for application for permit(s) will be provided.

 Will I need to have a dumpster in my yard?